lichristopher/100days-of-code-not-complete/r1-log.md

 **What I Learned:**
 using tabindex also enables the CSS pseudo-class :focus to work on the p tag.
 Learned Bootstrap 4 basics

+### R1D1: September 28, 2018

+**Today's Progress**: Cloned a bootstrap theme.

+**What I Learned:**:Understand how to use the bootstrap grid system.
+Learned to use the bootstrap utilities

+### R1D1: September 29, 2018

+**Today's Progress**:

+**What I Learned:**
+Image heavy websites convert better

+Don't make big headers bold/strong

+When adding border on hover, Put a transparent border on the normal state so it won't move anything